 5. You spend a lot on repairs

-Keeping your HVAC system running properly will require occasional maintenance over time.
+Keeping your HVAC system running smoothly will require occasional maintenance over time.

-“Things like the capacitor, which is like the battery, or the contactors, which are like electrical switches, are basic repairs,” said Carman.
-“But when you encounter leaks in the coils or the compressor starts giving you issues, those are big repairs and you wouldn’t necessarily want to do it.”
+“Things like the capacitor, which is like the battery, or the contractors, which are like electrical switches, are basic repairs,” said Carman.
+“But when you get into leaks in the coils or the compressor starts giving you issues, those are large repairs and you wouldn’t necessarily want to do it.”

-If you receive repair estimates that exceed what you expected to spend, you might want to think about putting that money toward a replacement, he added.
+If you receive repair estimates that exceed what you expected to spend, you might want to think about investing that money into a replacement, he added.
 A new HVAC system will not only help you capitalize on your home improvement budget, but it will keep your house comfortable — despite what the weather report says.